bazel-contrib/rules_nodejs/docs/TypeScript.md

 #### `node_modules`
 (*[label]*): The npm packages which should be available during the compile.

-The default value is `@npm//typescript:typescript__typings` is setup for projects that use bazel managed npm deps that.
-It is recommended that you use the workspace name `@npm` for bazel managed deps so the default node_modules works out of the box.
-Otherwise, you'll have to override the node_modules attribute manually.
-This default is in place since ts_library will always depend on at least the typescript default libs which are provided by `@npm//typescript:typescript__typings`.
+The default value of `//typescript:typescript__typings` is setup for projects that use bazel managed npm deps.
+This default is in place since ts_library will always depend on at least the typescript default libs which are provided by `//typescript:typescript__typings`.

 This attribute is DEPRECATED.
 As of version 0.18.0 the recommended approach to npm dependencies is to use fine grained npm dependencies